catkin/catkin_tools/docs/migration.rst

 - Packages built with ``catkin build`` can not access variables defined in other Catkin packages in the same workspace.
 - All targets in each of a package's dependencies are guaranteed to have been built before the current package.
 - Packages do not need to define target dependencies on ROS messages built in other packages.
+- It passes the same CMake command line arguments to multiple packages.
 - Plain CMake packages can be built if they each have a ``package.xml`` file with the appropriate `<build_type> tag <http://www.ros.org/reps/rep-0140.html#build-type>`_.

 Additional Differences with ``catkin build``